-In this assessment task, students are required to demonstrate not only their understandings of the themes but also their consideration of the implications for the business sector and/or the student's current/future role in business.
+In this assessment task, required to demonstrate not only their understandings of the themes but also their consideration of the implications for the business sector and/or the student's current/future role in business.
 Students should provide their thoughts, feelings, responses, reactions, opinions and ideas on the material explored.
 Critical thinking should be demonstrated in these reflections.

 Reflective Journal -